 You will start to notice that your observational skills help you in many areas outside of design after learning and practicing interior design.

-Now when I walk into a supermarket, a warehouse or a mall, I am noticing things that I don’t think other people notice and remembering those details better later on, too.
+These days, since studying design, whether I walk into a supermarket, warehouse or mall, I find myself constantly reading my environment.
+I am noticing things other people don’t, and ultimately remembering those details better, too.

 No kidding: Trained designers are really good at taking visual ‘ mental inventory’.